-The Research Proposal is used to propose a research project by providing a brief on the literature study, research objectives, experimentation methodology and schedule, funding requirement, and possible research outcomes.
-The aim of your research proposal by USC.edu must be to justify the needs to carry out the specific research study with an organized plan to conduct that research work.
+The aim of your research proposal by USC.edu must be to justify the need to carry out the specific research study with an organized plan to conduct that research work.

 Why is Research Proposal Important?